vespa-engine/documentation/en/performance/practical-nearest-neighbor-search.md

 ## Installing vespa-cli

-This tutorial uses [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html), Vespa CLI is the official command-line client for Vespa.ai.
+This tutorial uses [Vespa-CLI](https://docs.vespa.ai/en/vespa-cli.html), the official command-line client for Vespa.ai.
-It is a single binary without any runtime dependencies and is available for Linux, macOS and Windows.
+It is a single binary without any runtime dependencies and is available for Linux, macOS and Windows:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>